Survey Tool Guide

 8. Near the bottom, you’ll see a pulldown menu that shows the values for different regional Variants.
 Here, you can quickly compare the values and go to different sub-locales to correct inconsistencies.

-9. You'll also see the New Forum Post button (as shown in the screenshot to the right).
+9. You’ll also see the New Forum Post button (as shown in the screenshot to the right).
 This is the easiest way to post discussions for the selected item.
-Remember that the Forum posts are at language level and not at Sub-locale level.
+Remember that the Forum posts are at language level and not at sub-locale level.
 For more information, see Forum.

-10. No Information Panel?
+10. No Info Panel?

 Inheritance